uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 }
 ```

-Try clicking the "Increment" button - it will increment the counter by 1 each time you click it.
+Try clicking the "Increment" button - it will increment the count by 1 each time you click it.

-This example is simple, but it clearly shows how to use state in React.
+This example is simple, but it still shows exactly how to use state in React.

-State is provided by the `useState` hook (a hook is basically just a function with some special properties).
+State is provided by the `useState` hook (a hook is basically just a special function).

 This hook returns an array with two elements - a **state variable** and a **state setter function**.
 The state variable (`count` in this case) will be the value that you want to remember.